Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, the property of KE-graph is studied and based on this, the KE-layer structure for general graphs is explained.
-An sufficient and necessary condition of KE graphs are provided in the viewpoint classifying the nodes into different classes based on the maximum matching, and an algorithm for verifying the KE graphs is proposed, which reveals the structural feature and allows us to explore the layer structure and the complexity of graphs.
-Framework for calculating the KE-layer number for general graphs is proposed, and to solve the arranging and switching problem, several algorithmic strategies are compared including the switching strategies and energy calculating methods.
-The phase transition points from KE-layer 1 to KE-layer 2 and from KE-layer 2 to KE-layer 3 are also estimated.
+In this paper, the graphical representation and hierarchical decomposition mechanism of Vertex-Cover is studied and based on this, the KE-layer structure for general graphs is proposed.
+A sufficient and necessary condition of determining KE graphs is given in the viewpoint of classifying the nodes into different classes based on the maximum matching, and an algorithm for verifying the KE graphs is provided, which reveals the structural feature and allows us to explore the hierarchical layer structure and the complexity of vertex-cover solution space evolution.
+Framework for calculating the KE-layer number for general graphs is discussed, and to solve the arranging and switching problem, several algorithmic strategies are compared including the switching strategies and coverage estimating methods.
+The phase transition points from 1-layer KE-graph to 2-layer KE-graph and from 2-layer KE-graph to 3-layer KE-graph are also located.
 At the same time, in this process, the vertex-cover number could be calculated and approximated, experiments are conducted on ER graphs to examine the efficiency, and the performance is related to the KE-layer complexity.
-This research provides a new perspective to approach the complexity of graphs and minimum vertex cover problem.
+This research provides a new perspective to approach the complexity of graphs and minimum vertex-cover problem.

-A lot of research on this topic can be expected.
+A lot of research on this topic can be expected in future research.
 The switching methods could be further explored to improve the efficiency.
-Also, calculating the maximum matching for each step is very time-consuming, new convenient and fast energy measurement indexes deserve more exploration.
-At the same time, more other aspects of this research could be started.
+Also, calculating the maximum matching for each step is very time-consuming, new convenient and fast coverage estimation measurement indexes deserve more exploration.
+At the same time, more other aspects related to this research could be expected.
 For example, some microscope structure, like motifs \cite{benson2016higher} and graphlets \cite{sarajlic2016graphlet}, may play crucial roles in the formation of KE graphs.
-Find these structural components could improve the efficiency greatly.
-Also, relation between minimum vertex cover and KE graphs could be further studied to find more frameworks to approach the complexity of NP problems.
+Finding these structural components could improve the efficiency greatly.
+Also, relation between minimum vertex-cover and KE graphs could be further studied to find more frameworks to approach the complexity of NP problems.